lya19971103/SkelHCC/README.md

 ## Overview

-**SkelHCC** is an official implementation of the paper *"SkelHCC: A Hyperbolic CLIP-Driven Cache Adaptation Framework for Skeleton-based One-Shot Action Recognition"* presented at **ICML 2026**.
+**SkelHCC** is an official implementation of the paper *"SkelHCC: A Hyperbolic CLIP-Driven Cache Adaptation Framework for Skeleton-based One-Shot Action Recognition"* accepted by **ICML 2026**.

 This framework introduces a novel approach to skeleton-based action recognition in the one-shot learning scenario by leveraging hyperbolic geometry and CLIP-based knowledge distillation.
 Our method achieves superior performance through intelligent cache adaptation mechanisms.